 In this article, we are giving you the best tips we know on how to revive your plants after bad weather, repair your damaged garden after winter, and ensure minimal damage in the future.

 Survey Your Garden For Damage

-First thing to do when the weather gets back to normal and the winter storms diminish is to carefully examine your garden for potential damage.
+When the weather gets back to normal and the winter storms diminish, the first thing to do is examine your garden for potential damage carefully.
 Make sure to look out for:

 Fallen Or Broken Fences